 A smartphone app is being developed to help preserve an endangered Indigenous language in the Northern Territory.

-Linguists working on the project estimate that less than 100 people in the Daly River region can speak the Marrithiyel language.
+Linguists working on the project estimate that less than a hundred people in the Daly River region can speak the Marrithiyel language.

-They're hoping a smartphone app will help reach young people who only have a limited understanding.
+They're hoping the smartphone app will help reach young people who only have a limited understanding.

-"She would rather learn to use the phone app because she was doing Spanish language at Darwin High School for Year 11 and she said it's much easier and she showed me how she accessed the Spanish phone app and so then that gave us the idea to get on to Bruce Birch," she told SBS.
+"She would rather learn to use the phone app because she was doing Spanish language at Darwin High School for Year 11 and she said it's much easier and she showed me how she accessed the Spanish phone app and so then that gave us the idea to get on to Bruce Birch."

-Doctor Birch says the apps are easy to use and provide a truly interactive experience.
+Doctor Birch says the apps are easy to use.

 "A system whereby people could have a dictionary on their phone and also record comments about entries that were in the dictionary and then could create new dictionary entries and then sync with a centralised online database.
 We developed then a curation interface where people can look at the data, that's coming up there.
 Curate it, moderate it, edit it and publish it back to the phone so you've basically got a community which can grow say a dictionary or a collection of stories or anything really."

 "To re-engage with those people who were sent away to the missions and that.
-Even though that was years ago, it's still an important process, part of the healing process and to reconcile with family members," she added.
+Even though that was years ago, it's still an important process, part of the healing process and to reconcile with family members."